Финские «шершни» в небе над Балтикой: истребители F/A-18 сопровождали Ту-22М3 ВКС России

 As Bulgarian Military writes, this appears to be the first time that Finnish F/A-18C aircraft have escorted Russian bombers.
 Prior to this, they did not actively monitor the maneuvers of the Tu-22M3.

 According to media reports, in August 2022, Finnish Air Force F/A-18s intercepted two MiG-31 fighters that entered the country's airspace.
-The West drew attention to this incident, given the growing tensions between Russia and the countries of the NATO military-political bloc.
+The West drew attention to this incident, given the growing tensions between Russia and NATO countries.

 Read more on the topic: